-Allegations of abuse or neglect against our colleagues can sometimes arise from a different view of the same event but, when they occur, they are distressing and difficult for all concerned.
+Allegations of abuse or neglect can sometimes arise from a differing understanding of the same event, but when they occur they are distressing and difficult for all concerned.
 We also recognise that many allegations are genuine and there are some people who harm or abuse adults.